benmiller314/cdm2020fall/old-plans/2020spring/lesson-15.md

 CSS rules to hit:
 1. headers
 2. paragraphs
+3. using Atom to auto-close tags
-3. no default spacing: let's change it!
+4. no default spacing: let's change it!
-4. a div is like a layer-group: collect these things, operate on them together. it's a container.
+5. a div is like a layer-group: collect these things, operate on them together. it's a container.
-5. id's and # selectors
+6. ids and # selectors
-6. classes and . selectors
+7. classes and . selectors
  -->

 ## 4. Web-design unit overview and assignment (10 min)

-As I explained in the syllabus, your third project is to **build a responsive website using basic html and css files** — as opposed to a site manager like WordPress or Wix — **along with any media assets you wish to embed.** In assigning this, I have two main goals for you:
+As I explained in the syllabus, your third project is to **build a portfolio website using basic html and css files** — as opposed to a site manager like WordPress or Wix — **along with any media assets you wish to embed.** In assigning this, I have two main goals for you:

 1. to learn how to manage a composite project made up of multiple interlinking files, and
 2. to explore the affordances of the web design stack as a medium, and especially its ability to _flexibly render content for multiple audiences or reading priorities_.